Claims of partisan gerrymandering in Md. congressional map go to trial

 In Republican-controlled states including North Carolina and Pennsylvania, Democrats successfully challenged maps that favored the GOP on the grounds that they were unfair partisan gerrymanders, leading the states’ high courts to impose new maps.
 The U.S. Supreme Court let those maps stand — which Mayer found to be an encouraging sign for the Maryland challenge.
 Several other challenges are pending in both blue and red states.

-“I wouldn’t bet against the plaintiffs, that state courts have been in fact more aggressive than the Supreme Court rooting out partisan gerrymandering,” said Mark Graber, a professor at the University of Maryland School of Law.
+“I wouldn’t bet against the plaintiffs, that state courts have been, in fact, more aggressive than the Supreme Court rooting out partisan gerrymandering,” said Mark Graber, a professor at the University of Maryland School of Law.

 The map Maryland Democrats passed creates seven safe Democratic seats and one competitive seat anchored on the Eastern Shore, which puts the state’s lone congressional Republican, Rep. Andy Harris, in jeopardy.
 Only a single Democrat voted with Republicans against the map in December, and Democrats in the General Assembly overrode Hogan’s veto.